0abc/0abc-a23/readme.md

 * For more detailed information, please have a look at **0abc-readme.pdf**

 ## Overview
-* pierce damage split into pierce (projectiles) and thrust (spears)
+Changes include, but are not limited to:
+* units and some structures steadily consume small amounts of resources (upkeep)
 * introduced a new resource: silver
+* pierce damage is split into pierce (arrows) and thrust (spears)
+* increased unit training and technology research times
+* a greater variety of aura range visualization markers
+* all civilization bonuses and penalties are replaced with new ones; team bonuses are disabled
+* disabled unit promotion
+* numerous minor tweaks and balances, most of which will probably go unnoticed

+### Structures
-* economic structures can be build in neutral territory
+* economic structures can be constructed in neutral territory
-* markets are available in village phase to all civilizations
+* dropsites are just that: dropsites; all economic technologies are moved to the market, which is now available in the village phase
-* team bonuses are disabled for all civilizations
+* centres can be part of trade routes
+* walls are stronger but also more expensive and slower to construct; all factions have palisades (village), siege walls (town), and city walls (city)
+* fortresses have a territory root, are purely defensive structures, have somewhat more health, but no longer train any units
+* all factions have cavalry stables (village) and siege workshops (town); most have separate economic docks (village) and military shipyards (town); many have elephant stables (city)

+### Units
 * all units are bribable (vision sharing), excluding fauna
 * fauna is no longer visible in fog
-* female citizens are renamed to simply women and they can no longer build
+* female citizens renamed to women; they can no longer build or repair
 * healers can no longer promote
 * cavalry can no longer gather resources
 * camelry, chariotry, and elephantry are no longer considered cavalry
 * chariotry can no longer attack ships, siege, or structures
 * siege weapons are no longer capturable
 * battering rams can no longer attack organic units
+* all factions can construct rams (town)
+* dogs, heroes, and ships require 0 population; support and infantry 1; camelry and cavalry 2; biga chariots and siege weapons 4; quadriga chariots, war elephants, and siege towers 6

 ## Population costs
 * 0: fauna, catafalques, heroes, ships